-CHICAGO -- May 11, 2016 -- Early 18F-AV-45 (florbetapir F18) positron emission tomography (PET) imaging may provide a sensitive biomarker for predicting outcomes in patients who have had a mild-to-moderate traumatic brain injury (TBI), according to results from a case series presented at the 84th Annual Meeting of the American Association of Neurological Surgeons (AANS).
+CHICAGO -- May 11, 2016 -- Patients with coexistent Parkinson’s disease (PD) and cervical spondylotic myelopathy (CSM) may experience a marked reduction in pain symptoms following cervical decompression, according to results of a matched cohort-controlled retrospective review study presented at the 84th Annual Meeting of the American Association of Neurological Surgeons (AANS).

 To read more Conference Dispatch articles, click here.